-Using a TOM is a way for an Executive Team to agree and articulate the organisation’s purpose: the means by which it will achieve that purpose, the high-level processes that need to be in place, the skills and other resources required (including systems), and where work will take place.
-The act of building the picture provides clarity in itself and helps leaders provide direction for customers, staff and other stakeholders alike.
+Using a TOM is a great way for an executive team to agree and articulate the organisation’s purpose and the means by which that purpose will be delivered.
+This includes the processes that need to be in place, the skills and capabilities required and where the work will take place.
 The diagram below is our outline of the key components of a TOM.

 How Ad Esse can help